 As you are aware, the circumstances after August 5, 2019 in J&K, and now the ongoing Covid19 crisis, have resulted in immense disruption to business and economy in this erstwhile state.
 Generally, this has been a very difficult period for print media in Jammu & Kashmir.
 A weak business climate in J&K resulted in big dip in private advertising and subscription revenue to Ziraat Times.
-As a start-up we faced particular financial squeeze because Ziraat Times does not receive any government advertising/funding or any other public institutional support.
-This is a purely private initiative, supported with 100 per cent private funding.
+As a start-up, we faced particular financial squeeze because Ziraat Times does not receive any government advertising/funding or any other public institutional support.
+This is a purely self-funded initiative, supported with 100 per cent private funding.

 Once the situation improves, God willing, we will be back with the details.
 Meanwhile, we wish to thank all our readers for their constant patronage to this institution.